SENeC-Initiative/DeNSE/docs/user/install.rst

 easier by the automatic install scripts available on most platforms.

-**NB** if you run against some bugs after the installation, please first have a look at the `Known errors`_ section, in case it is not already listed there.
+**NB** if you run against some bugs after the installation, please first have a look at the "Known errors" section, in case it is not already listed there.

 .. contents:: :depth: 2